Support for Learning

 All of our staff are trained in effective pedagogies and approaches to support achievement for all.
 There are clear systems which communicate need and the strategies that teachers and support staff must deploy with identified students.

 Supported by the SENDCo, our Teaching Assistants are educated in evidence informed approaches to both selecting and evaluating interventions.
-At full capacity there will be at least one TA who has the Teaching English as a Foreign Language (TEFL) qualification.
 The Designated Teacher for Looked After Children will be present at every formal meeting for the LAC students that attend the school.
 They will also step in as the parent when appropriate (for example at parents’ evenings, options evenings, information and transition evenings) to ensure the LAC student’s journey through school is supported.

 Advice, Support & Guidance